Ushakov-Demon/015-Verification-SMS-Access/README.md

 # 015 Verification SMS Access
-A plugin that allows you to add SMS verification, using the https://www.twilio.com/ && https://www.015.cloud/  services, to view the contents of pages (posts)
+A plugin that allows you to add SMS verification, using the https://www.twilio.com/, https://www.smsmode.com/ && https://www.015.cloud/  services, to view the contents of pages (posts).
+In our plugin, we aim to provide a selection of popular SMS mailing services for Europe, the USA, and Israel.
+However, if you don't find the service you need in this list, please don't hesitate to contact us, and we'll be happy to add it.

 ## Install plugin
 1. **Download the archive with the plugin.**